 The Advanced Disc Replacement Spinal Restoration Center, led by Drs.
 Todd H. Lanman and Jason M. Cuéllar, is centrally located in Miami’s Edgewater district.
-This office is an extension of their Beverly Hills location so residents on the East Coast have convenient access to life-changing care.
+This office is an extension of their Beverly Hills location so residents on the East Coast have convenient access to life-changing care from the leading Miami Spine Surgeons.

 Patients can enjoy a safe and comfortable experience while also taking advantage of the center’s state-of-the-art technology that provides long-term treatment solutions.
 From light therapy to artificial disc replacement surgery, Drs.
 Lanman and Cuéllar are here to help you diagnose, treat, and eliminate pain as well as restore motion and reverse spinal fusions.
 Dr. Lanman is a pioneer in Artificial Disc Replacement and has published several studies and completed multiple clinical trials on this treatment option.